point8/service-templates/README.md

     ```
     docker-compose up --build
     ```
-* If you make changes, update the repository on the server and repead the last step.
+* If you make changes, update the repository on the server and repeat the last step.
+* Use `docker-compose start/stop` to start and stop your service and `docker-copose down` to stop it and remove all containers
+* If you are satisfied, you can run everything as a daemon with
+    ```
+    docker-compose up --detach
+    ```